themosis/documentation/posttype.md

 This will build a basic custom post type accessible in the WordPress administration.

 > Note: the custom post type will only be registered if you call the `set()` method.
+> Note: do not forget to register the new Hook in your configuration file `config/app.php`

 ### Labels